nmc-cafes/duet-tools/paper.md

 # Acknowledgements

-Many thanks to Jenna McDanold for the continued development of the DUET program.
+Many thanks to Jenna McDanold for the introduction and continued development of the DUET program.
 I am also grateful for the guidance and mentorship from Anthony Marcozzi, as well as the support from Scott Pokswinski and the rest the NMC CAFES team.
 Special thanks to Rachel Loehman for encouraging and supporting the development of this tool.

 # References